Born2Student/ICT233_JAN_2023_ECA_Q1/README.md

 The dataset **titanic.csv** contains a set of on-board passengers.
 Each row represents one passenger with the below information in Table 1:

+**Perform a data analysis of the data from the titanic.csv dataset by answering the following the questions.
+Take note that the questions are stated in the IPYNB file. **

 **Objectives:**
 + Understand dataset with Data Scientist mindset.
 + Exposure to real-world dataset analysis.